CarletonComputerScienceSociety/handbook/docs/initiatives/events/formats/activity-socials/paint-night.md

 - Paint can be messy.
 Be sure to **bring tablecloths or garbage bags** to cover tables and make cleanup easier.
 - Having **paper towels, wipes, and a few garbage bins** nearby also helps keep the space tidy.

----

-Paint Night is easy to run and always appreciated.
-It’s a great way to add some color (literally) to your event lineup and give students a creative outlet.